 While limited in that it was still my aesthetic in terms of fabric, and the availability of parts, when I had these exchanges I learned a lot about how people think about their bodies and relationships to clothes.
 What I didn't know was most of the time the everyday person doesn't want to go through all of that trouble to really express themselves with clothing.
 And I don't blame them.
 While the idea of "inefficient" or "slow" retail was an expression to counteract "fast fashion," sadly the reason fast fashion exists because its easy, efficient, and accessible when you don't have time, or want, to think about the issues it presents.

-I learned a lot, and this work was really supported by my community in Chicago.
+I learned a lot, and this work was supported by my community in Chicago.
 However, unless I went down a path of grant writing and academia, there was not really much of an audience for it.
 It was a great conversation, but I still needed to define what kind of professional life I wanted to have, and really I was a business builder at heart.

 So I put the project away, and returned to New Orleans

-I still thought it was a great idea, but could I keep the collaborative aspect and still preserve the conversation and opportunity for folks to have choice in their clothing?
+Could I keep the collaborative aspect and still preserve the conversation and opportunity for folks to have choice in their clothing?
 And find some way to speed this up?

 I broke the pattern down further, and actually simplified it.
 I created my own math of built in grading to eliminate the need for panels, and I removed all components.
 The pieces would fit together by overlapping intentionally and fit could be achieved by using the princess seam and strategic darts.
 I also payed attention to common silhouettes, like pencil, A-line, and circle skirts, as well as how people fit the bust and waist.
 I made several interpretations, but at the core there was one Fair Fit dress that was the pattern from which the others were built.